 For many people, the world of smartphones has two players: Samsung Galaxy and Apple iPhone.
 And realistically, there isn't much chance of people switching between the two in any given upgrade cycle.
 Samsung dominates the non-iPhone market in any location around the world that has the purchasing power to afford $1000 smartphones; and even outperforms Apple in many others.

 So it's no surprise the technology world stops and stares every time Samsung refreshes the Galaxy S line.
-No matter what the Galaxy S10 and S10+ brought to the table this year, it was going to be covered and analyzed to every extent possible.
+No matter what the Galaxy S10 and S10+ brought to the table, it was going to be covered and analyzed to every extent possible.

 - Filled with useful hardware and software features

 - Headphone jack

 - Fingerprint sensor worse than capacitive alternatives